Kameroni33/COMP-2160/Assignments/A1/submission/README.md

 ## Compiling

-I've included a Makefile along with me solution
+I've included a Makefile along with my solution for convenience compiling.

 ```shell
 make        // to compile files
 make clean  // to remove compiled files
 ```